DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   kernel modules in DPDK.
 As a result users won't be able to use ``ethtool`` via ``igb`` & ``ixgbe`` anymore.

-* meter: New ``rte_color`` definition will be added in 19.02 and that will replace ``enum rte_meter_color`` in meter library in 19.05.
-This will help to consolidate color definition, which is currently replicated in many places, such as: rte_meter.h, rte_mtr.h, rte_tm.h.

 * cryptodev: New member in ``rte_cryptodev_config`` to allow applications to disable features supported by the crypto device.
 Only the following features would be allowed to be disabled this way,